milkyware/milkyware.github.io/_drafts/2023-02-27-deploying-azure-resources-using-bicep.md

 1. Deploying code
 2. Deploying infrastructure

-For this post we're going to focus on the infrastructure side using **[Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview)** to deploy resources to Azure.
+For this post we're going to focus on the infrastructure side using **[Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview)** to define our **Infrastructure as Code (IaC)** to deploy resources to Azure.
 To do this we'll firstly introduce what Bicep is and its benefits.
-We'll then look at how to create **modules** to both organise and reuse infrastructure.
-Lastly, we'll look at how to share those modules across your organisation.
+We'll then look at a how to test our IaC and then how to deploy the tested template to an environment.

 ## What is Bicep?

-Bicep is a **[Domain-Specific Language (DSL)](https://www.martinfowler.com/dsl.html#:~:text=A%20Domain%2DSpecific%20Language%20(DSL,as%20computing%20has%20been%20done.)** with a declarative syntax which builds upon the foundation of the existing **[Azure Resource Manager (ARM) templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)** which is used to develop and automate the deployment of Azure resources.
+Bicep is a **[Domain-Specific Language (DSL)](https://www.martinfowler.com/dsl.html#:~:text=A%20Domain%2DSpecific%20Language%20(DSL,as%20computing%20has%20been%20done.))** with a declarative syntax which builds upon the foundation of the existing **[Azure Resource Manager (ARM) templates](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)** which is used to develop and automate the deployment of Azure resources.
 Both Bicep and ARM templates help with creating consistent and repeatable deployments of resources across different environment as well as forming part of your documentation.
 However, there are a number of benefits of using Bicep over ARM.

 ### Benefits of Bicep